dtbuchholz/compare-writes/README.md

 ## Examples

-Make a `write` call with the SDK 1 time, which logs the total elapsed time.
+Make a `write` call with the SDK 1 time, which logs the total elapsed time:

 ```shell
 > node index.js sdk 1 "insert into acl_80001_2010 (name) values ('sdk')"